nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Visualise dependencies size in compiled binaries with [go-size-analyzer](https://github.com/Zxilly/go-size-analyzer)

-A tool for analyzing the dependencies in compiled Golang binaries, providing insight into their impact on the final build. — [@Zxilly](https://github.com/Zxilly)
+A tool for analyzing the dependencies in compiled Golang binaries, providing insight into their impact on the final build.
+WebAssembly demo: [https://gsa.zxilly.dev](https://gsa.zxilly.dev). — [@Zxilly](https://github.com/Zxilly)

 ```